rkarn/Unlearning-Decision-Tree/README.md

 **In this work, the label `0` has been assigned for forget class samples if it is fed to the model.**

-**The unlearning process has also been tested with the UNSW cyber-security dataset.
-The sample unlearning is shown in notebook `Machine Unlearning DT (Chain of  if rules) UNSW.ipynb`.**
+**The unlearning process has also been tested with the `cyber-security` dataset.
+The sample unlearning for UNSW is shown in notebook `Machine Unlearning DT (Chain of  if rules) UNSW.ipynb` while for NSL-KDD is shown in `Machine Unlearning DT (Chain of  if rules) NSL-KDD.ipynb`.**